ic-768/multiplayer-beats/PULL2.md

 - Room state is not persisted (in-memory only)
 - No authentication or room passwords
 - No reconnection handling (page refresh resets connection)
-- Turn timer runs on server but clients manage their own display
 - CORS allows all origins (should be restricted in production)